 Mary Chubb BA (Hons) MBACP (Accred.)

-There are times in our lives when we could do with some extra support, someone alongside to help us make sense of where we are and how we can move forward.
-I offer an opportunity to take time out of your everyday life to share your feelings and problems with someone who isn’t involved in the rest of your world, doesn’t know your family or friends and has no expectations of you.
-I provide a safe and confidential space where you may speak openly, without fear of judgement, and be accepted just as you are.
+There are many reasons why it can be difficult to open up to friends or family.
+Perhaps you worry about burdening them or that they won't understand.
+I would like to offer you the opportunity to talk about what is troubling you with someone who is not involved in your world, does not know your family or friends, and has no expectations of you.
+I aim to provide a safe and confidential space where you may speak openly, without fear of judgement, and be accepted just as you are.

 Training, qualifications & experience

-As an integrative relational counsellor I use a range of therapeutic theories to support my work.
-I have experience of working with a wide variety of issues including anxiety; depression; abuse; bereavement; relationship issues; work related stress; alcohol related issues.
-I have a knowledge and understanding of 12-step programmes.
+As an integrative relational counsellor I use a combination of therapeutic theories to support my work.
+I have experience of working with a wide range of issues including anxiety; depression; abuse; bereavement; relationship difficulties; work related stress; alcohol related issues and I have a knowledge and understanding of 12-step programmes.

 I am committed to continuous professional development and have regular supervision with a senior practitioner.